Does Rucking Build Muscle?

 The biceps help secure the shoulder straps of a rucksack in place and control swaying.
 The triceps assist the delts in this role as well.
 The forearms are also active gripping the straps.
 So rucking provides a moderate overload effect across many major upper and lower body muscle groups.
 However, the actual hypertrophic stimulus depends on the weight used.

-Rucking Weight Needed For Muscle Growth
+Optimal Rucking Weight for Maximizing Muscle Growth

-To spur increases in muscle size through mechanical tension requires sufficient loading.
-Research suggests overload at 60-85% of 1 rep max is ideal for promoting hypertrophy.
-For the legs in particular, heavy loading is needed to drive growth.
-The large lower body muscles have high strength potential and require very strenuous activity to force adaptation.
-A standard backpack will allow for around 20-50 pounds to be loaded safely.
-While walking mile after mile with 50 pounds will tax the muscles, it likely only represents a moderate 60-70% overload for the legs.
-And the back, shoulders, and arms are supporting even less relative weight, given their smaller size and strength capabilities.
-So a regular rucksack does not permit enough load to maximize hypertrophic stimulus.
-This helps explain why rucking alone often fails to prompt dramatic muscle growth, especially in the lower body.
-The weights involved are sub-optimal for maximally overloading the muscles.
+A standard backpack typically allows for loading between 20-50 pounds safely.
+While walking mile after mile with a 50-pound pack will tax the muscles, it likely only provides a moderate overload of 60-70% for the legs.
+Moreover, the back, shoulders, and arms are supporting even less relative weight due to their smaller size and strength capabilities.
+Consequently, a regular rucksack does not provide enough load to maximize the hypertrophic stimulus.
+This explains why rucking alone often fails to prompt dramatic muscle growth, especially in the lower body.
+The weights involved are sub-optimal for maximally overloading the muscles, thereby limiting the extent of muscle hypertrophy achievable through rucking alone.

 Rucking Frequency For Muscle Growth